-Has AI changed the game or simply confirmed what we already knew?
-Is the right sales mindset something you’re born with or something you develop?
-Are the skills that make an excellent salesperson innate or can they be cultivated?
+Has AI been a game-changer, or has it simply confirmed what we already knew?
+Can top sales performance be recruited or developed?
+Are the skills that make an excellent salesperson innate, or can they be cultivated?
 Does an excellent salesperson make a good manager?
 Does training really make a difference?

-To address this issue in a practical way, NUMA is bringing together three experts on June 9:
+To address this issue in a practical way, NUMA brought together three experts:

 Three organizations, three business realities, three perspectives on the same challenge.
-They will share their decisions, what they’ve learned, the steps they’ve taken, and also what they’ve had to leave behind along the way.
+They shared their decisions, their lessons learned, the steps they took, and also what they left behind along the way.

 On the program: